 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-Making your own homemade spice blends is so easy, and making your own homemade Italian seasoning is the perfect way to know how much of everything is in the spice blend.
+Making your own spice blends is so easy, and making Italian seasoning at home is the perfect way to know what you are eating.
+(I often find the store mixes taste kind of monotone.)

 • Dried Oregano